 In fact, the summit of Kīlauea lies on a curving line of volcanoes that includes Mauna Kea and Kohala and excludes Mauna Loa.
 In other words, Kīlauea is to Mauna Kea as Lō‘ihi is to Mauna Loa.
 Hawaiians used the word Kīlauea only for the summit caldera, but earth scientists and, over time, popular usage have extended the name to include the entire volcano.

 Kīlauea is the home of Pele, the Hawaiian volcano goddess.
 Hawaiian chants and oral traditions tell in veiled form of many eruptions fomented by an angry Pele before the first European, the missionary Rev. William Ellis, saw the summit in 1823.
-The caldera was the site of nearly continuous activity during the 19th century and the early part of this century.
+The caldera was the site of nearly continuous activity during the 19th century and the early part of the 20th century.
 Since 1952 there have been 34 eruptions, and since January 1983 eruptive activity has been continuous along the East Rift Zone.
 In March 2008, a vent also opened in Halema‘uma‘u Crater at the volcano's summit.
 The summit crater hosts an active lava pond and a vigorous gas plume.
 Kīlauea ranks among the world's most active volcanoes and may even top the list.